carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Input files

 The `path` qualifier allows the handling of files.
 This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.

+<<< do we need this? any better examples?
 In the example below we specific the name of the file as `sample.fastq`.

 ~~~
 reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )